dh-tech/dh-tech.github.io/about.md

 ---

-The goal of DHTech is to support the development and reuse of software in the Digital Humanities by providing a community to exchange knowledge, share expertise, and foster collaboration among Digital Humanities software projects.
+<p>The goal of DHTech is to support the development and reuse of software in the Digital Humanities
+by providing a community to exchange knowledge, share expertise, and foster collaboration among Digital Humanities software projects.
-Anyone involved in Digital Humanities tools and services development and maintenance is welcome to join.
+Anyone involved in Digital Humanities tools and services development and maintenance is welcome to join.</p>

-If you would like to become part of DHTech, [join us now](join.md).
+<p>If you would like to become part of DHTech, <a href="/join">join us now.</a></p>

-The development of software specifically designed for the Digital Humanities has become more and more important as Digital Humanities projects become increasingly computationally sophisticated.
+<p>The development of software specifically designed for the Digital Humanities has become more and more important
+as Digital Humanities projects become increasingly computationally sophisticated.
 At the Digital Humanities Conference 2017 in Montreal, a group of software developers, scholars with programming expertise, and project managers got together to develop an infrastructure for collaboration and cooperation in regards to tool development.
-The result was the establishment of DHTech.
+The result was the establishment of DHTech.</p>

-Logo design by Johannes Biermann and Alexander Steckel.
+<p>Logo design by Johannes Biermann and Alexander Steckel.</p>